» Terraform Provider Development Program

 » 2.
 Enable

-We’ve found the provider development to be fairly straightforward and simple when vendors pay close attention and follow to the resources below.
+We’ve found the provider development process to be fairly straightforward and simple when vendors pay close attention and follow to the resources below.
 Adopting the same structure and coding patterns helps expedite the review and release cycles.

 - Writing custom providers guide